 All you need is some scrap paper and a bit of time.
 Start with the simple things, like cranes and frogs, then you can try harder stuff like an origami iris.
 Making fun creations out of paper is a surefire way to delight and surprise kids, and a well-made origami piece constructed from interesting paper can be a beautiful decoration.

 28. Make a how-to video for YouTube.

 Share your knowledge!
-All you need is a digital camera that captures video or a smartphone and (optionally) some video editing software – much of which is open-sourc and available free, in app form or online (such as OpenShot or Shotcut).
+All you need is a camera that captures video or a smartphone and (optionally) some video editing software – much of which is open-sourc and available free, in app form or online (such as OpenShot or Shotcut).
 Just create a video to demonstrate how to accomplish something interesting and useful.

 Start off by writing a script for yourself, then turn on the camera and follow your script.
 When you’ve got a take you’re happy with, upload it to YouTube and let others enjoy it.
 If it’s useful and entertaining, the viewers will come.